AzagraMac/AnsibleInventory/README.md

 # AnsibleInventory
-Inventory of machines with ansible
+Inventory of machines with ansible to CSV file

 #### Output